phil-blain/CICE-Consortium-CICE-wiki/Home.md

 Information about developments on the master branch since the last numbered release.

 ## More information
-The [Community Bulletin Board](https://xenforo.cgd.ucar.edu/cesm/forums/cice-consortium.146/) is the first point of contact for the Consortium to discuss model development including bugs, diagnostics, and future directions.
+The [Community Forum](https://xenforo.cgd.ucar.edu/cesm/forums/cice-consortium.146/) is the first point of contact for the Consortium to discuss model development including bugs, diagnostics, and future directions.

 See the [Resource Index](https://github.com/CICE-Consortium/About-Us/wiki/Resource-Index) and pages linked at right for further information.